Department of Behavior Analysis

 Highlights of Behavior Analysis at Simmons

-- We are the only master’s program in New England accredited by the Behavior Analysis Accreditation Board of the Association for Behavior Analysis International.
+- Our campus program was the first accredited master’s program in New England; the program is accredited by the Association for Behavior Analysis International.

 - Our programs are designed for working professionals, with evening classes and options for on-campus or online study.